I-am-YuLang/AGCN-T/README.md

 AGCN-T
 ===
-Propose an AGCN-T: a traffic flow prediction model based on temporal and spatial network dynamics.
+A method of temporal and spatial  network dynamics  based traffic flow prediction model (AGCN-T) is proposed to predict traffic flow

 Thank you for your interests in our work!

-The dataset we ultilized for training and testin is reposited in github.
+The dataset used by AGCN-T for training and testing is deposited here in AGCN-T/dataset.

 Dataset Sources
 ===